tjkandala/baahuDocs/docs/machines.md

 ## High-level overview

-Baahu machine components are loosely based on Mealy machines; ["a finite-state machine whose output values are determined both by its current state and the current inputs"](https://en.wikipedia.org/wiki/Mealy_machine).
-The render function is roughly equivalent to the output function of a Mealy machine.
+Baahu machine components are loosely based on More machines; ["a finite-state machine whose output values are determined only by its current state"](https://en.wikipedia.org/wiki/Moore_machine).
+The render function is roughly equivalent to the output function of a Moore machine.

 The [message-passing semantics](https://en.wikipedia.org/wiki/Message_passing) are inspired by the actor model.
 The second argument of `emit` is the "mailing address" (`id` of the machine instance) of the machine you want to send the message to.
 If you omit the target, the event becomes a global event.